 All browsers have a built-in XMLHttpRequest Object (XHR).

-XHR is often used to request and recieve data for the purpose of modifying a web page.
+XHR is often used to request and receive data for the purpose of modifying a web page.

 The XHR Object is a Web Developers Dream, because you can: